anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Opportunity is missed by most people because it is dressed in overalls and looks like work.
+Quote: Trouble is only opportunity in work clothes.

-By: Thomas Edison
+By: Henry J. Kaiser